freedomofpress/securedrop-docs/docs/admin/maintenance/troubleshooting_connection.rst

 make sure that you have selected the correct user account.
 It should be labeled **SecureDrop**.

-If you have access to a Tails-based *Journalist Workstation*, verify whether you can access SecureDrop from Tails.
+If you have access to a Tails-based Journalist Workstation, verify whether you can access SecureDrop from Tails.

 If you are certain that your credentials are correct but you are unable to log